wn1980/docker-code-server/README.md

     *   The file explorer will show the contents of `/home/ubuntu/project`.
     *   Open a terminal within `code-server` (Terminal > New Terminal).
 You will be logged in as the `ubuntu` user, and the `dev_env` Conda environment will be activated automatically.
     *   You can use `git`, `python`, `g++`, `cmake`, `make`, `gdb`, `node`, etc., directly in the terminal.
-    *   The pre-installed extensions (Python, CMake, clangd, Cloud Code) should be active.
+    *   The pre-installed extensions (Python, CMake, clangd, Cloud Code with Gemini AI) should be active.
+You may need to log in to a Google account via the Cloud Code extension to fully utilize Gemini features.

 6.  **Stopping the Container:**
     To stop the container(s) defined in the compose file: